botpress/documentation-v12/docs/nlu/tutorials/nlu-3rd-party.md

 --------------

 ## Overview
 Botpress native NLU runs on-premise and supports a finite set of languages.
 If you plan to develop chatbots in languages that Botpress does not support or if you want to use another NLU solution, then you'll need to set up a 3rd party NLU connector.
-To achieve this, we'll use the power of Botpress Hooks).
+To achieve this, we'll use the power of Botpress hooks).

 ### Define Languages
 One use-case for a 3rd party NLU is to support more languages in addition to those handled by Botpress Native NLU.
 For Botpress to keep working correctly with an additional language (defining intents & content), you'll have to tell Botpress the new languages you want to support.
 To do so, open `botpress.config.json` and set the `additionalLanguages` property.
 Let's say we want to support **Swedish** and **Norwegian**, the configuration would look like the following: